Mottie/visualNav/README.markdown

 * Version 2.1

-    * Added <code>contentLinks</code> option that targets elements on the page (e.g. links) that will act like the menu links.
-These elements
+    * Added <code>contentLinks</code> option that targets elements on the page (e.g. links).
+These links will smooth scroll to the targeted ID (any ID on the page) just like the menu.
     * Added a new Method to control the script without using a link.
 All you need to do is call the script with the section ID with either method described above.
-    * This new Method will allow you to smoothly scroll to ANY ID on the page.
+    * This new Method will allow you to smoothly scroll to any ID on the page.
     * Changed <code>contentClass</code> value from '.content' to 'content'.
 It shouldn't have had the period in front in the first place.

 * Version 2.0.1